DeepWok/mase/machop/sphinx_docs/source/modules/labs/lab_3.md

 This enables one to execute the search through the MASE command line interface, remember to change the name after the `--load` option.

+> [Warning!
+Incorrect Pandas on Colab]

+You might see an error message complaining about `AttributeError: 'DataFrame' object has no attribute 'map'.
+Did you mean: 'mad'?`
+`, this is normally because of an incorrect installation on Colab, you can find the [issue](https://github.com/DeepWok/mase/issues/37#issuecomment-1919191598) here.
+Also, learn to search your issues on the repository may help you to find answers to many of your problems!

 ```bash
 ./ch search --config configs/examples/jsc_toy_by_type.toml --load your_pre_trained_ckpt
 ```